davidapple/nudge/README.md

 # Nudge

-## Responsive Margin & Padding Classes
+## Responsive Margin, Padding & Font Size Classes

 Extensive collection of CSS classes.
 This works quite nicely alongside [Twitter Bootstrap](http://getbootstrap.com/) or [Foundation](http://foundation.zurb.com/) but you can use it in any environment.